decyjphr-actions/adlib/README.md

 ## How to use

-In your repository you should have a `.github/workflows` folder with GitHub workflow similar to below:
+In your repository you should have a `.github/workflows` folder with GitHub workflow similar to

 `.github/workflows/test.yml`
 This file should look like the following: